 What remains to be resolved is the issue of fixing the parameters in $V$.
 These parameters govern the strength of association across the spatial random field and possibly the smoothness of the field.
-Unfortunately, these parameters are weakly identified by the data and posterior learning struggles due to slower convergence of iterative algorithms.
-Also, exploratory spatial data science tools, such as variograms, for gleaning information about these parameters will also be less helpful as they may suggest different values for each of the variables indexed by the columns, while we insist on retaining a single parameter to exploit conjugate distribution theory.
-Hence, we collect the closed-form posterior distributions obtained for a collection of fixed values of the spatial parameters and, subsequently, average these posterior distributions.
+Unfortunately, these parameters are weakly identified by the data, and posterior learning struggles due to the slower convergence of iterative algorithms.
+In addition, exploratory spatial data science tools, such as variograms, used to glean information about these parameters will also be less helpful, as they may suggest different values for each of the variables indexed by columns, while we insist on retaining a single parameter to exploit conjugate distribution theory.
+Hence, we collect the closed-form posterior distributions obtained for a collection of fixed values of the spatial parameters and subsequently average these posterior distributions.

-\subsection{Bayesian stacking of predictive densities}
+\subsection{Bayesian Stacking of Predictive Densities}

-Bayesian predictive stacking (\textsc{bps}) assimilates models using a weighted distribution in the convex hull, $C=\left\{\sum_{j=1}^J w_j p(\,\cdot \mid \mathscr{D}, \mathscr{M}_j ): \sum_j w_j=1, w_j \geq 0 \right\}$, of individual posterior distributions by maximizing the score \citep{gneiting2007, yao2018} to fetch
+Bayesian predictive stacking (\textsc{bps}) assimilates models using a weighted distribution in the convex hull, $C=\left\{\sum_{j=1}^J w_j p(\,\cdot \mid \mathscr{D}, \mathscr{M}_j ): \sum_j w_j=1, w_j \geq 0 \right\}$, of individual posterior distributions by maximizing the score \citep{gneiting_strictly_2007, yao_using_2018} to fetch

-where $\mathscr{D}_{-i}$ is the dataset excluding the $i$-th block (indexed by a row) of observations in $Y$, and $\mathscr{M}=\left(\mathscr{M}_1, \ldots, \mathscr{M}_J\right)$ are $J$ different models.
-For any given dataset $\mathscr{D}$, these $J$ different models correspond to fixed spatial correlation kernel parameters in $V$ and deliver closed-form analytic distributions.
-Solving \eqref{eq:OptProbBPSLogScore} minimizes the Kullback-Leibler divergence from the true predictive distribution using convex optimization \citep{grant08,CVX}.
-While the true predictive distribution is unknown, we use a leave-one-out (\textsc{loo}) estimate of the expected value of the score \citep[see. e.g.,][for details]{yao2018}, which requires fitting the model $n$ times as we exclude one row of the data $\mathscr{D}$ at a time.
-We prefer K-fold cross-validation as a more cost-effective method for generating predictions \citep{breiman1996}.
+where $\mathscr{D}_{-i}$ are the data that exclude the $i$-th block (indexed by a row) of observations in $Y$, and $\mathscr{M}=\left(\mathscr{M}_1, \ldots, \mathscr{M}_J\right)$ are $J$ different models.
+For any given data set $\mathscr{D}$, these $J$ different models correspond to fixed spatial correlation kernel parameters in $V$.
+Solving \eqref{eq:OptProbBPSLogScore} minimizes the Kullback-Leibler divergence from the true predictive distribution by using convex optimization \citep{grant_disciplined_2005,cvx_research_cvx_2012}.
+Although the true predictive distribution is unknown, we target a leave-one-out (\textsc{loo}) estimate of the expected value of the score \citep[see. e.g.,][for details]{yao_using_2018} as the theoretical criterion for computing stacking weights.
+Since exact \textsc{loo} requires fitting the model $n$ times, as we exclude one row of data $\mathscr{D}$ at a time, we employ K-fold cross-validation as a more cost-effective and tractable method for generating predictions \citep{breiman_stacked_1996}.

-\subsection{Accelerated learning for spatial random fields}
+\subsection{Accelerated Learning for Spatial Random Fields}